sunxb05/pyTS/README.md

 (Customize these badges with your own links, and check https://shields.io/ or https://badgen.net/ to see which other badges are available.)

+# source activate pyts
+# atomic-images and sacred should be installed

 | fair-software.eu recommendations | |
 | :-- | :--  |
 | (1/5) code repository              | [![github repo badge](https://img.shields.io/badge/github-repo-000.svg?logo=github&labelColor=gray&color=blue)](https://github.com/sunxb05/pyts) |